AlignedUMAP for Time Varying Data

 438 rows × 3 columns

 You may note that sometimes representatives names list a state in parenthesis afterwards.
 This is to provide disambiguation for representatives that happen to have the last name.
 This actually complicates matters for us since the disambiguation is only applied in those cases where there is a name collision in that sitting of congress.
 That means that for several years a representative may have simply their last name, but then switch to being disambiguated, before potentially switching back again.
 This would make it much harder to consistently treck representatives over their entire career in congress.
 To fix this up we’ll simply re-index by a unique representative ID that has their last name, party, and state all listed over all the voting dataframes.
-We’ll need a function to generate those from the metadata, and then we’ll need to apply it to all the reocrds.
+We’ll need a function to generate those from the metadata, and then we’ll need to apply it to all the records.
 Importantly we’ll have to finesse those situations where representatives are listed twice (under un-ambiguous and disambiguated names) with some groupby tricks.

 def unique_legislator(row):